J.J. McCarthy declares for 2024 NFL draft, forgoing senior season with Michigan football

 — J.J.
 McCarthy (@jjmccarthy09) January 14, 2024

-A three-year letter-winner and two-year starter, McCarthy finished with a record of 40-3 during his tenure at Michigan.
-He went 27-1 the past two seasons as a starter as his career included consecutive wins over Michigan State and three straight over Ohio State and Penn State, three consecutive outright Big Ten Championships for the first time in program history, and its first three College Football Playoff semifinal appearances.
+Michigan went 40-3 during McCarthy's tenure, and he was a three-year letter-winner and two-year starter.
+He went 27-1 the past two seasons as a starter, and his career included consecutive wins over Michigan State and three straight over Ohio State and Penn State, three consecutive outright Big Ten championships for the first time in program history, and its first three College Football Playoff semifinal appearances.

 After suffering disappointing losses following the 2021 season (34-11 to Georgia in the Orange Bowl) and the 2022 season (51-45 to TCU in the Fiesta Bowl), McCathy vowed to bring the Wolverines to the top of the mountain in 2023.